Machine learning for physical sciences

 3 Causality, identifiability, and observational data

 One ML-flavoured notion is the use of observational data to derive the models.
 Presumably if I am modelling an entire ocean or even river, doing experiments is out of the question for reasons of cost and ethics, and the overall model will be calibrated with observational data.
 We need to wait until there is a flood to see what floods do.
 This is generally done badly in ML, but there are formalisms for it, as seen in graphical models for causal inference.
-Can we workout the confounders and do counterfactual inference?
+Can we work out the confounders and do counterfactual inference?
 Is imposing an arrow of causation already doing some work for us?

 Small subsystems might be informed by experiments, of course.